Hike to Trollpikken in Norway (aka the ‘Troll’s Dick’!)

 Hiking to Trollpikken

-En route we passed a small but picturesque waterfall and stopped to take some photos, the weather was super nice, and surprisingly there was hardly anyone else around which made us feel evermore like we were the martians exploring our new planet (except the presence of a waterfall if we’re being technical about things).
+En route we passed a small but picturesque waterfall and stopped to take some photos.
+The weather was super nice, and surprisingly there was hardly anyone else around.
+The complete absence of people or man-made structures made it feel like we had time-travelled back in time to the prehistoric ages.
+It’s the kind of place where you can imagine dinosaurs roaming wild once upon a time.

-The whole area reminded me of a larger-scale version of Brimham Rocks in North Yorkshire which I would occasionally visit in my childhood and has become a UK mecca for rock climbers.
-But Norway’s Geomagma Park is bigger in more ways than one.
+The whole area reminded me of a larger-scale version of Brimham Rocks in North Yorkshire.
+The place has become a Mecca for rock climbers in the UK, and I used to love visiting as a kid.
+Norway’s Geomagma Park is, however, much bigger and in more ways than one.
 Wink, wink.

 Climbing up to Trollpikken

-We raced over to it as fast as we could and soon found ourselves standing underneath the giant phullus wondering how exactly we could get on top of it.
+We raced over as fast as we could and soon found ourselves standing underneath the giant phullus wondering how exactly we could get on top of it.
 The boys included.

 Without any climbing skills, the average person might find it a bit tricky.
 However, where there’s a will there’s a way as they say.
 Ale found a route that we both scrambled up and Ruchi and Vas were happy to stay below the monolith and offered their photography services instead.